Maps

 Day 1: Whistler Village

-Although Whistler’s less than two hours from Vancouver, it feels like a world away.
-Travelling the Sea-to-Sky Highway is arguably one of the most scenic drives in southwestern British Columbia, to take your time driving and soak up those views.
+Although Whistler is less than two hours from Vancouver, it feels like a world away.
+Head north on the Sea-to-Sky Highway—one of the most scenic drives on the planet—and allow time to stop at viewpoints along the way.

-Upon arrival in Whistler Village, check into your lodging and ditch the car.
-Stroll out the door of your hotel and take in the vibrant mountain town ambiance, that quintessential feel-good energy that Whistler exudes.
+Upon arrival in Whistler Village, check into your acommodation and ditch the car.
+From the moment you leave your hotel, soak up the ambience of the pedestrian-only mountain village and enjoy the quintessential feel-good energy that Whistler exudes.

-Down in the village, save moments for serendipity–a patio that catches your eye, a menu that grabs your attention, or a boutique that beckons.
-You’ll want an early evening though, for tomorrow’s an active day.
+Down in the village, allow for serendipity—a patio that catches your eye, a menu that grabs your attention, or a boutique that beckons.
+You’ll want an early evening though, because tomorrow’s an active day.

 Day 2: Adventure

-Wake up early and have quick bite to fuel up for today’s activities.
+Wake up early and get a quick bite to fuel up for today’s activities.
 For quality coffee and decadent treats, purebread, Moguls Coffee House, and Portobello are favourite grab-and-go options.
-Then, choose your own adventure!
+Next, it’s time to choose your own adventure.

-If you’re stoked for downhill adrenaline, spend the day at Whistler Mountain Bike Park, arguably the most famous bike park in the world.
-Be real about your skills and equipment; don’t throw yourself down the trails without proper gear.
-Rent a full-suspension bike and the latest safety equipment from the local shops and take a lesson to refresh your skills and learn valuable tips from the experts.
+If you’re stoked for downhill adrenaline, spend the day at Whistler Mountain Bike Park, among the most famous bike parks in the world.
+Always be realistic about your skills and equipment, and don’t hurl yourself down the trails without the proper gear.
+Rent a full-suspension bike and the latest safety equipment from local bike shops, and take a lesson (or two) to refresh your skills and learn valuable tips from the pros.

 Connect with the mountains in a different way by riding the meltwater on the nearby Green, Elaho, Cheakamus or Squamish rivers.
 Whistler’s whitewater rafting tours offer gentle or thrilling experiences on the rapids, depending on your preference for adventure.

-If canoeing or kayaking is more to your liking, consider paddling around Alta Lake with Whistler Eco Tours.
+If canoeing or kayaking is more your speed, consider paddling around Alta Lake with Whistler Eco Tours.

-To embrace your inner David Attenborough, head into the Whistler backcountry aboard a professionally guided photo safari to view black bears and other Coast Mountain wildlife in their natural habitat.
+To embrace your inner David Attenborough, head into the backcountry on a professionally guided photo safari to view black bears and other Coast Mountain wildlife in their natural habitat.
 Be sure to bring your camera.
 You’ll come away with a deeper appreciation of Whistler’s native flora and fauna, too.

-Finally, cap off your adventure with Whistler’s famed après scene.
-Try Braidwood Tavern for their 14-beer flight of regional craft beers, or Dusty’s Bar & BBQ for their legendary Caesars.
-Or follow the Whistler Ale Trail to visit Whistler’s craft beer destinations, including three beloved craft breweries.
+Finally, cap off your adventure with Whistler’s renowned après scene.
+Try Braidwood Tavern for their “One of Everything” flight that includes every beer on tap, or Dusty’s Bar & BBQ for their legendary Caesars.
+Or follow the Sea to Sky Ale Trail to visit craft beer destinations in four distinct communities.

 Audain Art Museum | Hubert Kang